• Skip to primary navigation

 • Shop My Faves

 Hate sewing as much as I do?
-I’m sharing how to make fabric book covers without sewing!
-It’s simple!
+I’m sharing how to make fabric book covers without any sewing!

 Sewing is definitely not my thing so Stitch Witchery and a good steam iron are two of my favorite partners in crafting crime.
 Today I’m sharing how to use some favorite fabrics to create your own fabric book covers without sewing, turning the ugliest of books into the perfect decorative accessories. (post includes affiliate links – full disclosure statement available {here})